Wallace Kirsop: Academic career

-Having returned to Australia in 1960, Kirsop worked for two years as a Lecturer in French at the University of Sydney.
+Having returned to Australia in 1960, Kirsop worked for two years as a lecturer in French at the University of Sydney.
 He then moved to Melbourne where he taught French language and literature at Monash University from 1962 until 1998 when he retired.
 From early in his career at Monash he insisted on a syllabus that moved beyond the normal bounds of French language and literature to include social and cultural history.
 He also taught advanced undergraduates and postgraduates "reference and physical bibliography" and book history, and he concentrated his research in those fields as well.
-In his research and teaching he has been an apostle for the French Annales school of historiography and for the Anglo-Saxon school of "new bibliography" (which had been developed by Sir Walter Wilson Greg, Fredson Bowers and Douglas Francis McKenzie), the latter known in France, via his intellectual advocacy, as "bibliographie materielle".
+In his research and teaching he was an advocate for the French Annales school of historiography and for the Anglo-Saxon school of "new bibliography" which had been developed by Sir Walter Wilson Greg, Fredson Bowers and Douglas Francis McKenzie, the latter known in France via his intellectual advocacy as "bibliographie materielle".

-In 1980-1981, he held the Sandars Readership in Bibliography at Cambridge University speaking on "Books for Colonial Readers: The Nineteenth Century Australian Experience".
+In 1980–1981, he held the Sandars Readership in Bibliography at Cambridge University speaking on "Books for Colonial Readers: The Nineteenth Century Australian Experience".

-In the years 1968–2002, Kirsop was editor of the "international, peer-reviewed" Australian Journal of French Studies.
+In 1968–2002, Kirsop was editor of the "international, peer-reviewed" Australian Journal of French Studies.
 He was the founding editor of the Institute for the Study of French-Australian Relations's Explorations journal and was a board member of the Society for the History of Authorship, Reading and Publishing (SHARP).

-Following his retirement he was appointed Honorary Professorial Fellow at Monash and as at 2018 he was "an Adjunct Professor in the School of Languages, Literatures, Cultures and Linguistics" at the same university.
+Following his retirement he was appointed an honorary professorial fellow at Monash and as at 2018 he was "an Adjunct Professor in the School of Languages, Literatures, Cultures and Linguistics" at the same university.
 He taught book history at several Melbourne Rare Book Week events.
 In 2008 he was Honorary Director of Monash University's Centre for the Book.
-The Bibliographical Society of Australia and New Zealand named one its awards as the "Wallace Kirsop Conference Bursary" as a founding member of the Society and a "distinguished member" since 1969.
+The Bibliographical Society of Australia and New Zealand named one of its awards as the "Wallace Kirsop Conference Bursary" as a founding member of the society and a "distinguished member" since 1969.

-He was elected a Fellow of the Australian Academy of the Humanities in 1980.
+He was elected a fellow of the Australian Academy of the Humanities in 1980.

+Kirsop and his wife together owned some 20,000 books, housed in their home and a nearby apartment.
+He donated many rare books to the State Library of Victoria and bequeathed the remainder to it.